Welcome to today's edition of the Rush 24-7 podcast.

 Have you ever heard of anything more ridiculous than this?

-What the hell's a condom made of?
+What the hell is a condom made of?

-Give them condoms for every damn thing in the world that's wrong with them, and then they can't go to a circus and be around a clown with a bunch of balloons.
+And then they can't go to a circus and be around a clown with a bunch of balloons.

-I you know what?
+You know what?

 No, because of Buster the Clown and his stupid little balloons.

-We're gonna have if these people, well, not a nation of no adults, we're gonna have a growing percentage of our population as adults, it's a biggest bunch of wusses on the face of the earth.
+We're going to have, if these people, well, not a nation of no adults, we're going to have a growing percentage of our population as adults.

-They have balloons!
+They have balloons.

-I'm afraid of booze, mom.
+I'm afraid of balloons, mom.

-I can't go see the balloons.
+I want to go see the dog or somebody, but I can't go see the balloons.

 This is the chickification of our society.

-Nobody is competent, nobody can do it.
+Nobody can do it.

-Everybody needs cradle to grave care.
+Everybody needs cradle-to-grave care.

-It must be shielded from bubbles.
+He must be shielded from bubbles.

 Bubble machine.

-You know, when you're whatever age, six or seven years old.
+Wow, it was fun when you're whatever age, six or seven years old.

 Try this headline.

-Noose titans around Vic at amazing speed.
+Noose Titans Around Vic at amazing speed.

-Uh there, but they it's the headline here.
+But it's the headline here.

-Noose Titans around Vic.
+Noose Titans Around Vic.

 Whoa, what a picture.

-Uh amazing, amazing choice of uh of words.
+Amazing choice of words.

-By the way, we uh had this yesterday.
+By the way, we had this yesterday.

-I didn't get a chance to mention it, and I haven't, I don't think I've seen any audio on it, but after the press conference yesterday, the joint press conference with uh President Bush and Carl Rove, it's over.
+But after the press conference yesterday, the joint press conference with President Bush and Karl Rove, it's over.

 Which they can ask whatever they want.